 TRIUMF was founded in 1968 by Simon Fraser University, the University of British Columbia (UBC), and the University of Victoria to meet research needs that no single university could provide.
 The University of Alberta joined the TRIUMF consortium almost immediately.
-There are currently 19 different member and associate member universities from across Canada in the consortium that governs TRIUMF; and has allowed it to evolve into a national laboratory while still maintaining strong ties to the research programs of the Canadian universities.
-The science program has expanded from nuclear physics to include particle physics, molecular and materials science, and nuclear medicine.
+The TRIUMF family continues to expand, and today includes 20 member and associate member universities from across Canada.
+The science program has expanded from nuclear physics to a multidisciplinary effort that includes particle physics, molecular and materials science, and nuclear medicine.
 TRIUMF provides research infrastructure and tools that are too large and complex for a single university to build, operate, or maintain.

-Since its opening in 1969, the laboratory has received more than $1 billion of federal investment and $40 million from the province of British Columbia.
-The provincial contributions fund the buildings, which are owned by UBC and located on an 12.55 acre site in the south campus of UBC.
-The site houses over 350 scientists, engineers, and staff performing research.
-It attracts over 500 national and international researchers every year and provides advanced research facilities and opportunities to 150 students and postdoctoral fellows each year.
+Situated on the South Campus of UBC, TRIUMF's nearly 13-acre site houses almost 600 scientists, engineers, and staff performing research.
+A hub for discovery and innovation, the laboratory attracts almost 900 national and international users every year and provides advanced research facilities and opportunities to 150 students and postdoctoral fellows.
 In addition to the onsite program, TRIUMF serves as a key broker for Canada in global research in particle, nuclear, and accelerator physics.